 Q46.
 What are the four lockable units for DB2?

 A46.
-DB2 imposes locks of four differing sizes: pages, tables, tablespace and for indexes subpage.
+DB2 imposes locks of four different sizes: pages, tables, tablespace, and for indexes subpage.

 Q47.
 What are the three lock types?

 A47.
-The three types are shared, update and exclusive.
+The three types are share, update, and exclusive.
 Shared locks allow two or more programs to read simultaneously but not change the locked space.
 An exclusive lock bars all other users from accessing the space.
 An update lock is less restrictive; it allows other transactions to read or acquire shared locks on the space.